LGBT Rights in Turkey: What Travelers Should Know Before Going Turkey

 Places To Explore In Gay Turkey

 Turkey is a huge and varied country and there are multiple areas to explore.
-Generally speaking, gay travelers should feel comfortable going all over the country and not let any fear limit their adventures.
+Generally speaking, gay travellers should feel comfortable going all over the country and not let any fear limit their adventures.

 As in every country, the more rural the area, the more conservative the views held.
-Gay travelers in the countryside should take extra care to be discreet.
+Gay travellers in the countryside should take extra care to be discreet.
 However, the resorts along the Mediterranean and Aegean coasts have plenty of bars, clubs, and restaurants that will welcome anyone.
 Bodrum, for example, is famous for its tolerance.

 Accommodation In Gay Turkey